marcuswhybrow/g52cfj-icw1/readme.txt

 The -n flag
 ===========

-A word is accept as a name if it has a capitol letter as it's first letter.
+A word is accepted as a name if it has a capital letter as it's first letter.
 From then on any character may be capitalised, for example

 * USA